AnyLog-co/documentation/data management/image mapping.md

 ### Declare the participating databases
 The [data example](#example-data) was generated from an [EdgeX](https://www.edgexfoundry.org/) based platform.
 The example names the logical database as follows:
-* _edgex_ - to represent the streaming data in a potgreSQL database.
+* _edgex_ - to represent the streaming data in a PostgresSQL database.
 * _blobs_edgex_ - to represent the image (blob) data in a MongoDB database.

 ```anylog